ozzysmithjones/ozzysmithjones.github.io/README.md

 [Entity Component-System](https://github.com/ozzysmithjones/entity-component-system)

 An Entity-Component-System is a data-orientated approach for representing entities within games.
+I made a custom implementation of ECS for my own personal game engine projects.
 This version uses C++ variadic templates to provide an intuitive API and it uses `if constexpr` to further filter candidate items at *compile-time*.
 It is designed for projects with high-performance requirements and object counts, like Real-Time-Strategy games.

 This project was inspired by Unity DOTS, which has an ECS system: [Unity Dots](https://unity.com/dots).
 Also I was inspired by the Entt library, which is currently used commercially by Minecraft and many other projects: [Entt](https://github.com/skypjack/entt)